jonbaldie/eleven/README.md

 ### Available commands
 ```
+# To restart the worker threads:
 php start.php restart -d

+# To stop the worker threads:
 php start.php stop

+# To get a pretty status table:
 php start.php status

+# To see a list of active connections:
 php start.php connections
 ```
 ### Docker